Cross-Disciplinary Scholarly Research

 Change (变易)

 Everything is in perpetual flux.
-In nonlinear systems, the famous "butterfly effect" shows that minute perturbations in initial conditions can be exponentially amplified through iteration, ultimately causing dramatic macro-state changes.
-In the I Ching's deductive logic, this manifests as "one changing line transforms the entire hexagram" — any single element's Yin-Yang flip completely alters the system's evolutionary trajectory.
+In nonlinear systems, the famous "butterfly effect" shows that minute perturbations in initial conditions can be amplified through iteration and may cause dramatic macro-state changes.
+In the I Ching's deductive logic, this manifests as "one changing line transforms the entire hexagram" — a single element's Yin-Yang flip can alter the system's evolutionary trajectory.

 Constancy (不易)